Gerald Noble, III, M.M.

 Phone: 937-241-2205

-Jerry Noble is Director of Percussion at Wright State University, member of the Dayton Philharmonic, and serves as adjunct faculty at Cedarville University.
+Jerry Noble is Director of Percussion at Wright State University and member of the Dayton Philharmonic.
 Previously, he was a member of the USAF Band of Flight where he performed over 1,500 concerts throughout the Midwest, including performances for presidents, vice presidents, senators, foreign dignitaries, and other heads of state.
 He has served as faculty/performer at Brevard Music Center, the Masterworks Festival, Affetti Music Festival in Alaska, and has performed/presented clinics at PASIC, Ontario Day of Percussion (Canada), Illinois Day of Percussion, Ohio Day of Percussion, Zhengzhou Normal University in China, Ohio Music Educators Association Conference, Interlochen Arts Academy, and throughout the US (including Alaska and Hawaii).

-Jerry has performed with Don Rickles, Weird Al Yankovic, Art Garfunkel, The Miracles, Smothers Brothers, Arturo Sandoval, Aretha Franklin, Neil Sedaka, Melissa Ethridge, Al Vizutti, Sir James Galway, Mark O'Connor, Janos Starker, and Eighth Blackbird.
-A select few memorable performances include appearances in Carnegie Hall, tours in China, Tibet, Alaska, Texas; and for “Fox and Friends” Morning Show, Indianapolis 500, Cleveland Indians Opening Day, American League Championship Series, Cincinnati Reds Opening Day, Cleveland Browns Playoffs, Cincinnati Bengals Football Games, Dayton Peace Accords, and the Midwest Clinic.
+He has performed with Weird Al Yankovic, Don Rickles, Art Garfunkel, The Miracles, Smothers Brothers, Arturo Sandoval, Aretha Franklin, Neil Sedaka, Melissa Ethridge, Al Vizutti, Sir James Galway, Mark O'Connor, Janos Starker, and Eighth Blackbird.
+Select memorable performances include performances in Carnegie Hall, tours in China, Tibet, Alaska, Texas; and for “Fox and Friends” Morning Show, Indianapolis 500, Cleveland Indians Opening Day, American League Championship Series, Cincinnati Reds Opening Day, Cleveland Browns Playoffs, Cincinnati Bengals Football Games, and the Midwest Clinic in Chicago.

-Jerry led the Wright State Percussion Ensemble in concert at the Percussive Arts Society International Convention (2016 winner—International Percussion Competition), Ohio Music Educator Association Conferences, Ohio Days of Percussion, Interlochen Arts Academy, and the Niu Valley Percussion Festival (Hawaii).
+The Wright State Percussion Ensemble has been featured in concert at the Percussive Arts Society International Convention (2016 winner—International Percussion Competition), Ohio Music Educator Association Conferences x4, Ohio Days of Percussion x3, Interlochen Arts Academy, the Niu Valley Percussion Festival in Hawaii, at the Dayton Leavitt Pavilion, and the Wright State University Arts Gala.

-Former/current students hold positions with the US Army Old Guard Fife and Drum Corps (Washington DC), The United States "Pershing’s Own" Band (Washington DC), US Navy Bands, University of Cincinnati-Bearcat Bands, Indiana Universtiy Drumline Instructor, BLAST!
-Rhythm X, Madison Scouts staff, Phantom Regiment staff, Cap City Staff, ConneXus staff, Mansfield Symphony, Richmond Symphony, University of Wisconsin-Milwaukee, Sheboygan Symphony, Lansing Symphony, Colorado Symphony, Brigham Young University-Idaho, Idaho Falls Symphony, Champaign-Urbana Symphony, Illinois Wesleyan University, Ashland University, Carnival Cruises, Dolly World, and Cedar Point.
-Former students have also performed with the Cincinnati Symphony, Buffalo Philharmonic, West Virginia Symphony, Dayton Philharmonic, USAF Band of Flight, Fort Wayne Philharmonic, Erie Philharmonic, Indianapolis Chamber Orchestra, Youngstown Symphony, Cleveland Pops, the Lakeside-Chautauqua Symphony, Springfield Symphony, Ashland Symphony, Toledo Symphony, Summit Brass; attended National Orchestral Institute, Brevard Music Center, Eastern Music Festival, Bang on a Can, So Percussion Summer Institute, Chosen Vale, National Repertory Orchestra, Lucerne Festival, Texas Music Festival; and serve as active educators throughout the US.
+FORMER STUDENTS have performed with the Cincinnati Symphony, Buffalo Philharmonic, West Virginia Symphony, Dayton Philharmonic, USAF Band of Flight, Fort Wayne Philharmonic, Erie Philharmonic, Indianapolis Chamber Orchestra, Lansing Symphony, Colorado Symphony, Youngstown Symphony, Cleveland Pops, the Lakeside-Chautauqua Symphony, Springfield Symphony, Ashland Symphony, Toledo Symphony, Summit Brass; and attended the following summer festivals National Orchestral Institute, Brevard Music Center, Eastern Music Festival, Bang on a Can, So Percussion Summer Institute, Chosen Vale, National Repertory Orchestra, Lucerne Festival, and Texas Music Festival.

 He is very thankful for his teachers: Tom Freer, Kenny Aronoff, Jim Rupp, Jim Culley, Rusty Burge, Al Otte, Gerald Carlyss, Glenn Schaft, and Bob McKee.
 Jerry has also had lessons with Cloyd Duff, Richard Weiner, Ricardo Flores, Mike Werner, John Riley, and Steve Houghton.